One of many cool, wacky rock formations inside the Skocjan Caves.

 We stayed at the Best Western for a night of relative luxury after the staying in dorms all week.
 It was most appreciated.
 Air-conditioning and breakfast buffet FTW.

-We then walked
+We then walked about town

 Bell Tower & Bapistry